 What is your goal here?
 Read through the following thoughts.
 Pay attention to the common faults listed below.

-Now, go find a mirror and let’s clean up your right hand technique to make smoother and more musical passages.Flight of the Bumblebee
+Now, go find a mirror and let’s clean up your right hand technique to make smoother and more musical passages.Clarinet Exercises.

 Quick guide to CLARINET RIGHT HAND POSITION

 1. Keep a natural, relaxed curvature of the hand.